nathanpeck/ecs-patterns-vitepress/pattern/inject-config-files-ecs-task-definition/index.md

 ---
-title: Inject configuration files in an ECS task definition
+title: Inject configuration files in an Elastic Container Service (ECS) task definition
 description: >-
   How to add custom config files to your container at runtime, by using a command override in the ECS task definition